bmuschko/cka-crash-course/exercises/03-cluster-version-upgrade/instructions.md

 # Exercise 3

 In this exercise, you will learn how to upgrade the cluster version from 1.22.0 to 1.23.4 using kubeadm.
-The cluster will contain of a single master node named `kube-control-plane`, and one worker node named `kube-worker-1`.
+The cluster will contain of a single control plane node named `kube-control-plane`, and one worker node named `kube-worker-1`.
 The existing setup uses virtual machines (VMs) to emulate the cluster environment.

 Start the VMs using the command `vagrant up`.
 Depending on the hardware and network connectivity of your machine, this process may take a couple of minutes.
 After you are done with the exercise, shut down the VMs with the command `vagrant destroy -f`.

-## Upgrading the Master Node
+## Upgrading the Control Plane Node

-1. Shell into the master node with `vagrant ssh kube-control-plane`.
+1. Shell into the control plane node with `vagrant ssh kube-control-plane`.
 2. Upgrade kubeadm to `1.23.4-00` via `apt-get`.
 Verify that the correct version has been set.
 3. Drain the control plane node.
 4. Use the appropriate kubeadm command to upgrade the control plane to `1.23.4`.